Blackwood Farm-to-Table Dinners

 In partnership with Chef Cade Conlon of Longspoon Catering

 For a few special nights a year, we open our working, educational farm to all to experience a farm-to-table dinner in the truest sense.
-The seasonal harvest, our perennial gardens, and hidden edible gems foraged from our surrounding woods guide a five-course menu from Chef Cade Conlon to be enjoyed in pods of up to 10 at the most scenic parts of our farm.
-Included in the dining experience is a guided tour of our 33-acre property, where we will explain and show examples of the principles of regenerative agricultural techniques suited to Texas soil and climate, all spread out among the three unique biomes represented on our property.
+The seasonal harvest, our perennial gardens, and hidden edible gems foraged from our surrounding woods guide a five-course menu from Chef Cade Conlon to be enjoyed in pods of no greater than 10 all outdoors with heaters and fire pits to keep our guests comfortable.
+Included in the dining experience is education about our 33-acre property, where we teach principles of regenerative agricultural techniques suited to Texas soil and climate, all spread out among the three unique biomes represented on our property.
 Of course, wine is also included.

 Our gates will open at 4:30 PM.
 For the first hour, our guests will be invited to “wine and wander” throughout the property before an optional, brief guided tour from our farm staff.
 Dinner will begin at approximately 6:00 pm with five courses and wine.
 After dinner, guests are invited to continue to wander and wonder.
 As a teaching farm, we encourage questions and love to see the spark in someone’s eyes as they actively reconnect with nature.